Hakesh0/picoCTF-Solutions/Big Zip (Medium).md

    ```

 3. **Search for the Flag**
    After extracting the contents, use the `grep` command to search through all files and subdirectories for the flag.
-The `-r` flag will search recursively :
+The `-r` flag will search recursively:
    ```bash
    grep -r "picoCTF"
    ```